What is interest rate risk and how do you mitigate it?

 What is interest rate risk?

-In fact, interest rates are one of the primary drivers of a bond’s price – when the interest rates rise, bond prices will also have to rise to keep pace with the market.
+Interest rates are one of the primary drivers of a bond’s price – when the interest rates rise, bond prices in the secondary market will immediately drop so that the yields can remain competitive with newly-issued bonds, which are pegged to the latest, higher interest rates.

-There are two key risks involved in bond investing: credit risk; which is the risk that the company or government won’t be able to repay the capital by the end of the bond term; and interest rate risk; which will lower the value of any fixed-rate returns.
+There are two key risks involved in bonds: credit risk; which is the risk that the company or government won’t be able to repay the capital by the end of the bond term; and interest rate risk; which will lower the value of any fixed-rate returns.

 In the absence of a substantial credit risk, bondholders should always ensure that they are aware of the interest rate risk, and take steps to offset it.